EGUERRA13/TunePath/README.md

 ## to do list

 * implement dynamic force layout
+* fix errornodetonowhere node so that source node just leads to stay here
 * style nodes
 * add edge descriptions to edges
 * make edges directional